 Board Member, District Three

-Kenneth Langley was was born in Tyler, TX, and raised in Red Springs.
+Kenneth Langley was born in Tyler, TX, and raised in Red Springs.
 He attended Winona Independent School District from first through twelfth grades, followed by studies at Tyler Junior College and the National Fire Academy.
-Kenneth was a career firefighter, serving with the Tyler Fire Department where he achieved the rank of Captain before retiring after over 30 years of service.
-He also owned and operated two businesses - Ken’s Country Store and Red Springs Feed, both in Red Springs.
+A career firefighter, he served with the Tyler Fire Department where he achieved the rank of Captain before retiring after 30+ years.
+He also owned and operated 2 Red Springs businesses - Ken’s Country Store and Red Springs Feed.

-Over the years, he has served his community as both a director and president of the Winona Independent School Board.
-For over 20 years he has served as a board member of Sand Flat Water Supply, where he is currently the Secretary/Treasurer.
+Over the years, he served his community as both a director and president of the Winona Independent School Board.
+For over 25 years he has also acted as a board member of Sand Flat Water Supply, where he is currently the Board President.
 He is a past board member of the Smith County Jr. Livestock Show and a lifetime member and committeeman of the Houston Livestock Show and Rodeo.
-He has achieved the National Rural Electric Cooperative Association’s highest certification of Credentialed Cooperative Director (CCD), which demonstrates understanding and competencies in five core areas of cooperative governance.
-He and his wife of over 40 years, Rosie, reside on their working cattle ranch near Red Springs and are members of Cross Brand Cowboy Church in Tyler.
-They have three children and 8 grandchildren.
+He has achieved the National Rural Electric Cooperative Association’s highest certification of Credentialed Cooperative Director (CCD), which demonstrates understanding and competencies in 5 core areas of cooperative governance.
+He and his wife of 47 years, Rosie, reside on their working cattle ranch near Red Springs.
+They are members of Cross Brand Cowboy Church in Tyler.
+They have 3 children and 8 grandchildren.

 Board Member, District Four